After Quitting Nach Baliye 9, Faisal Khan Goes Bald; Says He Is A Warrior

 While his industry friends and fans wished him speedy recovery, a few fans were shocked.
 Fans commented, "Yeh kya hua," "Get well soon faisal ❤️❤️," "And we r with u 🔥," "Proudest faisaler! ❤️ You are a real warrior fais ❤️❤️," "Get well soon faisal bhai we love you as a dancer ❤️ and man kind❤️❤️😘😘😍😍😢😢" - (sic)

-We wish the actor gets well soon and return to on-screen with a bang.
+We wish the actor gets well soon and return to on screen with a bang.

 Most Read: Gul Khan Confirms NO Iss Pyaar Ko Kya Naam Doon 4, Ishqbaaz 2 Or Tanhaiyan 2 As Of Now